OpenTelemetry GenAI Semantic Conventions: Instrument LLM Apps

 Don’t put prompts in span attributes.
 Even where it is technically allowed, large message content as a span attribute bloats trace storage and leaks sensitive data into a system whose access controls were designed for ops, not for regulated content.
 Use the content-capture path, gate it, redact it, and default it off.

-If you are starting today, the smallest setup that earns its keep:
+If you are starting today, the smallest setup that earns its keep to instrument an LLM app:

 - Emit client spans with